pistolla/bitjosef/projects/_posts/2018-02-10-maycentral.md

 ### Change Log ###

+#### v1.0.34 ####
+1. Feature: Admin can view, add and remove registered users
+2. Feature: Added ability to run on background while minimized on system tray.
+User is notified when new notifications are received and alert when no internet connection
+3. Feature: User can get in-app messages using status bar at the bottom of the screen
+4. Feature: Include a .MSI binary installation file for Windows OS
+5. BugFix: Created a default location for database backup and restoration

 #### v1.0.31 ####
 1. Added to version control for latest download
 2. Released all Windows compatible, executable application